Vodafone: Racal Telecom: 1980 to 1991

 Jan Stenbeck, head of a growing Swedish conglomerate, set up an American company, Millicom Inc, and approached Gerry Whent in July 1982 about bidding jointly for the UK's second cellular radio licence.
 The two struck a deal giving Racal 60% of the new company, Racal-Millicom Ltd, and Millicom 40%.
-Due to concerns of the British government about foreign ownership, the terms were revised, and in December 1982 the Racal-Millicom partnership was awarded the second UK mobile phone network licence.
+Due to concerns of the Government of the United Kingdom about foreign ownership, the terms were revised, and in December 1982 the Racal-Millicom partnership was awarded the second UK mobile phone network licence.
 Final ownership of Racal-Millicom Ltd was 80% Racal, with Millicom holding 15% plus royalties, and the venture firm Hambros Technology Trust holding 5%.
-According to the UK Secretary of State for Industry, "the bid submitted by Racal-Millicom Ltd … provided the best prospect for early national coverage by cellular radio."
+According to the UK Secretary of State for Business and Trade, "the bid submitted by Racal-Millicom Ltd … provided the best prospect for early national coverage by cellular radio."

 Vodafone was launched on 1 January 1985 under the new name of Racal-Vodafone (Holdings) Ltd, with its first office based in the Courtyard in Newbury, Berkshire, and shortly thereafter Racal Strategic Radio was renamed Racal Telecommunications Group Limited.
 The first non-Vodafone employee to make a UK mobile phone call was comedian Ernie Wise, from St Katharine Docks, London on 1 January 1985.
 On 29 December 1986, Racal Electronics issued shares to the minority shareholders of Vodafone worth £110 million, and Vodafone became a fully owned brand of Racal.

 On 26 October 1988, Racal Telecom, majority held by Racal Electronics, went public on the London Stock Exchange with 20% of its stock floated.
-The successful flotation led to a situation where Racal's stake in Racal Telecom was valued more than the whole of Racal Electronics.
-Under stock market pressure to realise full value for shareholders, Racal demerged Racal Telecom in 1991.
+The successful flotation led to a situation where Racal's stake in Racal Telecom Plc was valued more than the whole of Racal Electronics.

-Vodafone Group, then Vodafone Airtouch: 1991 to 2000
+Vodafone Group: 1991 to 1999

-On 16 September 1991, Racal Telecom was demerged from Racal Electronics as Vodafone Group, with Gerry Whent as its CEO.
+Due to stock market pressure, to realise full value for shareholders, on 16 September 1991, Racal Telecom was demerged from Racal Electronics as Vodafone Group Plc, with Gerry Whent as its CEO.

 In July 1996, Vodafone acquired the two-thirds of Talkland it did not already own for £30.6 million.
-On 19 November 1996, in a defensive move, Vodafone purchased for £77 million Peoples Phone, a 181-store chain whose customers were overwhelmingly using Vodafone's network.
+On 19 November 1996, in a defensive move, Vodafone purchased Peoples Phone, a 181-store chain whose customers were overwhelmingly using Vodafone's network, for £77 million.
 In a similar move the company acquired the 80% that it did not already own of Astec Communications, a service provider with 21 stores.

 In January 1997, Whent retired and Chris Gent took over as CEO.
 In the same year, Vodafone introduced its Speechmark logo, composed of a quotation mark in a circle, with the Os in the Vodafone logotype representing opening and closing quotation marks and suggesting conversation.